OrganismalSystemsBiology/faster2/README.md

 ## What is it?
 FASTER2 is a set of Python scripts that automatically identify the sleep stages of mice by analyzing EEG/EMG signals.
-There is also a simple viewer of the analyzed data so that a user can visually inspect the results of FASTER2.
+There is also a simple viewer of the analyzed data so that a user can visually inspect the results of FASTER2 ([Yamada et al. in press]()).

 FASTER2 succeeds many good concepts but is written from scratch and uses different algorithms from its predecessor, FASTER ([Sunagawa et al. in 2013](https://onlinelibrary.wiley.com/doi/abs/10.1111/gtc.12053)).